It feels like sabotage, it feels predictable and it is exhausting and heartbreaking.

 AND you can drop all the agonising and analysing about your parenting skills and throw away the self-blame and guilt.

-Instead accept ‘what is’ and don’t judge them for their needs, even if it seems incredible to you that one small person really needs all that much attention or feelings of safety or need for control and autonomy.
+Instead accept ‘what is’ and don’t judge them for their needs, even if it seems incredible to you that one small person really needs all that much attention or safety or control and autonomy.

 If it was a physical need like hunger or sleepiness, you’d let them eat or sleep until they’d had enough of either.
 And sometimes they have an enormous appetite, and other days hardly any.
 Physical needs like appetite and sleep vary.
 So do emotional needs.
 Sometimes by the minute.